Posted by yellowdog on Oct 11, 2017 11:55:01 AM

 Finally, take your time and slow down.
 Always stay within the limits of your ability and experience.
 An angler who can present a fly very well at 50 feet consistently and has the discipline to keep it that way will always out-fish the guy who can sometimes cast 75 feet.

 Doug McKnight oversees Yellow Dog’s programs in the Bahamas, Shaun Lawson in Mexico, and Cameron Davenport for all the programs in Belize.
 All three are excellent saltwater anglers and have caught their share of permit.
-Be sure to reach out to one of them to start planning your next trip.
+Be sure to reach out to one of them to start planning your next permit fishing trip.
 Remember that no one has ever regretted an adventure!

 Topics: Saltwater Fly Fishing